LCalso/Project-2_San-Francisco_Part2_Final/README.md

 # Project-2_San-Francisco_Part2_Final
-In this project, we are mapping information that someone would care about if they were moving to San Francisco.
-The maps are pulled from map box, the data is from catalog.data.gov or data.sfgoc.org, and the plotting is done using Leaflet.js
+In this project, we are mapping information for someone interested in moving to San Francisco.

+The maps are pulled from Map Box.
+The data is from catalog.data.gov or data.sfgoc.org.
+The plotting is done using Leaflet.js